+Multiple-in-One-Out Filters

-Multiple-In-One-Out filters, also known as mixer filters, combine multiple streams.
+Mixer Filters combine multiple streams.
 A video mixer can create a mixed video streams resulting from several input sources.
 Each element of the resulting mixed video (typically displayed as a grid of images) results from an image-scaling adaptation of a particular stream.
 An audio mixer can create a mixed audio stream by summing up several input sources.
 Audio mixing is very important to those clients that can't receive multiple RTP audio streams and mix them.
-Video mixing service improves the visual collaboration especially for those limited clients that can only handle a single video stream.
-Multiplexors/Demultiplexors are used to aggregate/separate audio and video data in a multimedia stream.
-For instance, an MPEG multiplex and demultiplex are quite useful for guaranteeing stream synchronization in unpredictable network environments.
+Video mixing service improves the visual collaboration especially for those limited clients, which can only handle a single video stream.
+Multiplexors / Demultiplexors are used to aggregate/separate audio and video data in a multimedia stream.
+For instance, an MPEG multiplexor allows merging an MP3 audio and an MPEG-1 video in a MPEG2 stream.
+Multiplex and demultiplex are quite useful for guaranteeing stream synchronization in unpredictable network environments.

+One-in-Multiple-Out Filters

-One-In-Multiple-Out filters, or duplicator filters, are used to replicate an output media stream.
+Duplicator filters are used to replicate an output media stream.
 Duplication is useful when a stream has different targets with different requirements.
 In most cases, multiple simple media filters should be organized in a media filter chain.
 Filters can be either as simple as bit-stream parsing, or as complicated as decoding and encoding.
-Composite media services are usually acyclic computation graphs consisting of multiple filter chains.
+Composite media services are usually acyclic computation graph consisting of multiple filter chains.